ggory15/tsid_python_binding/README.md

 ## TSID for Python
 To operate it in python environment, we offer python binding module using boost::python and eigenpy

-To install eigenpy on Ubuntu, you should install eigenpy: git clone https://github.com/stack-of-tasks/eigenpy
+To install eigenpy on Ubuntu,
+  git clone https://github.com/stack-of-tasks/eigenpy

 For testing TSID in python, you can operate unit test scripts in script folder.